syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Troubleshooting_syslog-ng/003_Running_a_failure_script.md

     syslog.
 The exact message depends on the signal (or the reason why
     {{ site.product.short_name }} stopped):

+    ```log
-    >May 18 13:56:09 myhost supervise/syslog-ng[10820]: Daemon exited gracefully, not restarting; exitcode='0'
+    May 18 13:56:09 myhost supervise/syslog-ng[10820]: Daemon exited gracefully, not restarting; exitcode='0'
-    >May 18 13:57:01 myhost supervise/syslog-ng[10996]: Daemon exited due to a deadlock/signal/failure, restarting; exitcode='131'
+    May 18 13:57:01 myhost supervise/syslog-ng[10996]: Daemon exited due to a deadlock/signal/failure, restarting; exitcode='131'
-    >May 18 13:57:37 myhost supervise/syslog-ng[11480]: Daemon was killed, not restarting; exitcode='9'
+    May 18 13:57:37 myhost supervise/syslog-ng[11480]: Daemon was killed, not restarting; exitcode='9'
+    ```

     The failure script should run on every non-zero exit event.